felixlopz/hubrise-test-task/content/developers/api/en/customer-management.md

 ## 3. Loyalty Cards

+A customer can have zero, one or many loyalty cards.
+Each loyalty card defines:
+- A `ref`, which is unique for a given customer.
+- An optional `name` which represents the marketing name of the loyalty scheme.
+- A `balance` of points.

+A null `ref` can be used for one of the customer's loyalty cards.
+A store running a single loyalty scheme would typically use null `ref`s.

+`balance` is updated automatically by HubRise when loyalty operations are created.
+This field cannot be changed directly.

 ### 3.1.
 Retrieve Loyalty Card

 Returns a loyalty card.

-A customer can have zero, one or many loyalty cards.

-`name` identifies the loyalty scheme or the name of a particular campaign.
-Each card must have a unique name for any given customer.
-An empty ("") name is acceptable and will generally be used for a location running a unique loyalty program.

-The `ref` must be unique for a given customer list and a given name.

-The `balance` is updated automatically by HubRise when a loyalty operation is created.
-This field cannot be changed through the API.

 <CallSummaryTable
   endpoint="GET /customer_lists/:customer_list_id/loyalty_cards/:loyalty_card_id"